micahlt/scratchclient3/README.md

 📰 Scratch News- See the Scratch News on the homepage of the website

 ⭐️ Favorites- See the last favorited project from a user

-❤️ Loves- See the last loved project from a user